 HOLLY NOBLE: To set the scene a little bit of background.
-I actually started my career as an Executive Officer at Hong Kong Shanghai Bank in England, before transitioning to Australia and the APS in 2011.
+I actually started my career as an

+Executive Officer at Hong Kong Shanghai Bank in England, before transitioning to Australia and the APS in 2011.
 Since then, I've been lucky enough to work across a number of different corporate and enabling sector roles at Comcare, IP Australia, and the Department of Finance.
 In my current role, I look after integrated business planning at the Department of Finance, but also a centralized secretariat where we look after eight different committees.
-This means that myself and my team are really lucky enough to work very closely with the exceptional with EAs and XOs is directly related to the effectiveness of how we can do our day-to-day operations.
+This means that myself and my team are really lucky enough to work very closely with the exceptional EAs and XOs across finance and their senior executive.

+I can say with confidence, the strength of our working relationship with EAs and XOs is directly related to the effectiveness of how we can do our day-today operations.
 I've never been in a role where the strength of an EA role has not been paramount.
 So, thank you all for joining us today.